RodrigoVeraRomero/AKS-Private/Docs/AzureArchitectureImplementation.md

 # Azure Architecture Implementation
-This architecture is implemented using biceps that is a domain-specific language that uses declarative syntaxis to deploy Azure Resources.
+This architecture is implemented using bicep that is a domain-specific language that uses declarative syntaxis to deploy Azure Resources.

 * [Arquitecture](https://github.com/RodrigoVeraSYS/AKS-Private/blob/main/Docs/AzureArquitecture.md "Architecture")

 * [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep "Bicep")

-## Biceps Files
+## Bicep Files
-All biceps’ files are under the repository and the folder is bicep, in this folder are all the files necessary to deploy into azure a complete infrastructure of a base line private AKS as show in Architecture documentation.
+All bicep’ files are under the repository and the folder is bicep, in this folder are all the files necessary to deploy into azure a complete infrastructure of a base line private AKS as show in Architecture documentation.

 ### main.bicep
 It's the main file to have all parameters and module definitions.